-- 8.1 School students studying vocational programmes are expected to attend College in line with the expectations set out in Section 3 Student Responsibilities and to notify the College of any absence as stated in Section 5 Procedure for notification of absences. - 8.2 Tutors should notify the Secretary for School Links (01704 392745) of any absence or lateness of any School Links student.
-The secretary will then inform the relevant school in accordance with their service agreement.
+- 8.1 School students studying vocational programmes are expected to attend College in line with the expectations set out in Section 3 Student Responsibilities and to notify the College of any absence as stated in Section 5 Procedure for notification of absences. - 8.2 Tutors should notify the Head of Learning Support (01704 392872) of any absence or lateness of any School Links student.
+They will then inform the relevant school in accordance with their service agreement.